Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel

-The energy quantities represent a volumetric energy and an axial energy, which are similar to the well-known energy in fluid mechanics (for the inviscid Navier-Stokes equations).
+The energy quantities represent a volumetric energy and an axial energy, which are similar to generalizations of the well-known energy in fluid mechanics (for the Euler equations of inviscid flow).
 It is interesting, however, that there are two different conserved energies for the blood flow model.
 When the blood flow is modelled as being viscous, then these three new quantities are no longer conserved but they satisfy conservation balance equations that contain a dissipative volume term proportional to friction coefficient.
 Such balance equations are useful in mathematical analysis of the initial-value problem.

-In particular, it is known that the Navier-Stokes energy quantity satisfies a balance equation leading to a time-decay inequality \cite{ForLamQua2003}.
+In particular, it is known that the Eulerian energy quantity satisfies a balance equation leading to a time-decay inequality \cite{ForLamQua2003}.
 This quantity coincides with the total volumetric energy in the blood flow model in a special case for the momentum correction parameter, but otherwise it is not conserved in the blood flow model even for inviscid flow.
 Analogous inequalities can be derived for the viscous blood flow model by use of the volumetric energy and axial energy with no restriction on the momentum correction parameter.